Ningsang-Jabegu/Learning-React-4/README.md

 ## Project Description

 **React Project 4** serves as a practical exploration of React's core principles and features.
-The project showcases the creation of a web application using React, allowing learners to grasp essential concepts in a hands-on manner.
+The project showcases the creation of a web application using React, allowing to grasp essential concepts in a hands-on manner.

 ## Deployment